Evidence-based curriculum for ages 2-8

 Candy is the fuel of choice for many children, and those in our top cities will never have to wait too long for the sugar rush that jumpstarts their next adventure.

-These cities all stand out as places that provide kids with great opportunities for both learning and play, which sets the stage for fulfilling and fun childhood experiences.
+These cities all stand out as places that provide kids with great opportunities for learning and play, which helps set the stage for fulfilling and fun childhood experiences.

 What Makes a State Great for Kids?

-While we know there is no one answer to this question, we quantified it the best we could by analyzing several factors that would be important for kids on a day-to-day basis.
-From the percentage of kids within its borders and pet ownership rates to the number of libraries, children’s museums, toy stores, and candy shops per kid, we dove into what kid-friendly amenities each state has to offer.
+While there is no one answer to this question, we quantified it the best we could by analyzing several factors that would be important for kids on a day-to-day basis.
+From the percentage of kids within its borders and pet ownership rates to the number of libraries, children’s museums, toy stores, and candy shops per kid, the survey dove into what kid-friendly amenities each state has to offer.

-But this study isn’t just about numbers; it’s a celebration of places across the country that prioritize creating environments where kids can thrive, interact with their surroundings, and immerse themselves in a world of learning disguised as play.
+But this survey isn’t just about numbers; it’s a celebration of places across the country that create environments where kids can thrive.
+These areas have a greater number of young people and plenty of opportunities for them to learn and engage with places and activities designed with them in mind.

 Methodology

-To determine the best U.S. states to be a kid, we evaluated all 50 states on 14 criteria that a kid would likely consider if they were deciding where to live.
+To determine the best U.S. states to be a kid, we commissioned a survey that evaluated all 50 states on 14 criteria that a kid would likely consider if they were deciding where to live.

 We assigned weights to each factor depending on how important it would be for a kid.
 Based on those weights, the individual factors were given scores from 0 to 5 and summed to reach a total score of 0 to 100, with 100 representing the most ideal conditions.
 All instances where data was unavailable for a state were marked with zeros.

-To add another layer to the study, we also pulled city-level data on specific factors to see where the kid capitals of the U.S. would be located.
+To add another layer to the research, we also pulled city-level data on specific factors to see where the kid capitals of the U.S. would be located.

-A full list of factors used in the study can be found below:
+A full list of factors that were considered can be found below:

 Ranking FactorSourceWeightCategory